abpetkov/switchery/README.md

 - `secondaryColor` : secondary color for the box shadow and border, when the switch is off
 - `className` : class name for the switch element (by default styled in switchery.css)
 - `disabled` : enable or disable click events and changing the state of the switch (boolean value)
+- `disabledOpacity` : opacity of the switch when it's disabled (0 to 1)
 - `speed` : length of time that the transition will take, ex.
 '0.4s', '1s', '2.2s' (Note: transition speed of the handle is twice shorter)

 ## Examples